QubesOS/qubes-doc/user/common-tasks/copy-paste.md

 Clipboard automatic policy enforcement
 --------------------------------------

-The Qubes clipboard [RPC policy] is configurable in:
+The PedOS clipboard [RPC policy] is configurable in:

 ~~~
-/etc/qubes-rpc/policy/qubes.ClipboardPaste
+/etc/PedOS-rpc/policy/PedOS.ClipboardPaste
 ~~~

 You may wish to configure this policy in order to prevent user error.